caelumvox/mattmiling-ui/README.md

 # Deploy

-1. Create a deploy-env.sh script with a single line that sets the `AWS_CF` variable:
+1. Create a deploy-env.sh script with a single line that sets the `AWS_CF_DIST_ID` variable with the 14-character cloudfront distribution ID, then source it:

    ```
    source deploy-env.sh